Effective: October 1, 2011

 The Assistant Vice President for Research Administration and the Director of Award Management and Accounting are responsible for ensuring that this procedure is necessary, reflects actual practice, and supports University policy.

 A monthly review of PTA expenditures is an essential component of project management to insure financial and accounting integrity.
-This review is done immediately following the month end closing and should be completed by the 15th calendar day of the month following, so June should be completed by July 15th, or as detailed in an alternate schedule approved by the University Comptroller and the Director of Audits (see Policy II.
+This review is done immediately following the month end closing and should be completed by the 15th calendar day of the month following, so June should be completed by July 15th, or as detailed in an alternate schedule approved by the Assistant Vice President for Financial Operations and the Chief Audit Executive (see Policy II.
 B. 2, University Reviews and Reconciliations).

 The Preparer should resolve as many accounting errors or other reconciling anomalies as possible.
 Any questions about the appropriateness of particular expenses should be brought to the immediate attention of the Approver for clarification and/or correction.
 Good business practices and federal regulations mandate that errors be corrected in a timely manner.
 Cost transfers should be initiated as soon as the error is identified and processed in accordance with Cost Transfer Procedures 8-20, 8-21 and 8-22).
 Preparers should take extra care to verify that the expenditure type charged is appropriate and accurately reflects the item or service that is identified in the supporting documentation.
 So for example, a beaker should be charged as a Lab Supply but a Sharpie pen should be charged as an Office Supply.
 The Preparer should: